 Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

-Not all LTL carriers have the same business model, and the best option for your freight will vary depending on where you're located, what you're shipping and what is most important to you (i.e. speed, service or cost).
+Not all LTL carriers have the same business model, and the best option for your freight will vary depending on where you're located, where your freight is goin, what you're shipping and what is most important to you (i.e., service or cost).

-- Give an overview of the LTL carrier market
+- An overview of the LTL carrier market

-- Define the 7 types of LTL carriers
+- About the 7 types of LTL carriers

-- Highlight the pros & cons of each carrier type
+- The pros & cons of each carrier type

 Compared to the full truckload market, the barriers to entry into the LTL market are much higher.

-That said, LTL carriers range in size, with some providing national coverage, while others only cover a single metro area.
+Though many tend to be larger fleets, LTL carriers range in size — some provide national coverage, some cover specific regions, while others only cover a single metro area.

 Generally speaking, this leads to much less volatility in pricing and capacity, though networks are not as flexible.